HersheyxBar/Hersheys-Organic-Chemistry-Tools/README.md

 # Hershey's Organic Chemistry Tools

 ## Organic Chemistry Assistant
 A tool made to help people with organic chemistry.
-I plan on adding new features to this project.
+I plan on adding new features to this project indefinately.

 ### Features
 - **Draws Chemical Structures**: Converts SMILES notations into visual molecular structures, enabling a better understanding of molecular geometry.